poppingtonic/greenwald-30c3-keynote/README.md

 **Notes:**

+* The keynote is in [transcript/transcript.md](https://github.com/poppingtonic/greenwald-30c3-keynote/blob/master/transcript/transcript.md).

-* I've edited the transcript for clarity.
+* I've edited the speech a (tiny) little bit for clarity.

 * The last transcribed timestamp appears in the commit message alongside the `transcript' folder.
 My progress so far is thus